 All you need to do is create profiles on different platforms and let potential know the services that you can offer them.

-You can send emails to potential clients informing them that you can do bookkeeping for their businesses.
+You can just send emails to potential clients letting them know that you can do bookkeeping for their businesses.

-The pitches must be good enough to make the potential client want to hire you.
+The pitches must be good enough for potential clients to hire you.

 You need to connect with people who are in this bookkeeping industry.
-They might not necessarily give you jobs but if you prove to be good at what you do, they might refer you to clients.
+They might not necessarily give you jobs, but if you prove good at what you do, they might refer you to clients.

-When they have a lot of work to do with tight deadlines, they can consider you.
+They can consider you when they have a lot of work to do with tight deadlines.
 You could also learn from them;